snkrheadz/random_password/README.md

 ## Code of Conduct

-Everyone interacting in the PasswordGenerator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/akinrt/password_generator/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RandomPassword project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/akinrt/random_password/blob/master/CODE_OF_CONDUCT.md).